 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Samoa?
+What Is the Climate Like in Samoa?

-How Safe is Samoa?
+How Safe Is Samoa?

 Samoa is a relatively safe country.
 Petty theft and robberies are common in some areas.
 Stay aware of your surroundings at all times and avoid travelling at night.